 Frequently asked questions

-- Do I need to squeeze the liquid from my zucchini?
 Yes, for this recipe you'll need to squeeze the excess liquid from the shredded zucchini before adding it to the batter.
-Too much liquid will make muffins soggy, gummy, and dense.
+Too much liquid will make the muffins soggy, gummy, and dense.

 📖 Recipe